AnyaMunkh/SQL-DataWrangling/README.md

 # SQL-DataWrangling

-#### In this project i aimed to showcase my ability to use SQL on extracting data using JOIN and Common table expressions, and solving difficult questions afterwards .
+#### In this project i aimed to showcase my ability to use SQL on extracting data using JOIN and Common Table Expressions, and solving difficult questions afterwards .

 ##### Key highlights of the project include:
 - Extracted data from 7 different table using JOIN and CTE table.